VMAproject/AkvelonTestTask/README.md

 -> dataDB.sql

-- or to uncomment a line:
+- or to uncomment a line: <beans:prop key="hibernate.hbm2ddl.auto">create</beans:prop>

-<beans:prop key="hibernate.hbm2ddl.auto"> of create </beans:prop>

 -in the data.xml file